So You Want A Shed, please click on the following FAQs to see the answers.

 – Site access;

-Once the field consultant has fully established the above facts and a few other details, he or she will then send a detailed quotation to you.
+Once our consultant has fully established the above facts and a few other details, he or she will then send a detailed quotation to you.
 At this stage we will know which product best suits your needs and the application.

 - What do I need to do if I’m satisfied with the quote?